 Japanese Skull Tattoos:

-Though the image of the human skull in much of tattoo culture and art in general has come to have a negative connotation (such as death, danger, and an ill fate), the skull used in Japanese tattoos was intended to be a positive representation of the natural life cycle.
+The image of the human skull in the majority of tattoo culture– and art in general, has a negative connotation (such as death, danger, and an ill fate), the skull used in Japanese tattoos is intended to be a positive representation of the natural life cycle.

 Traditionally, the Japanese skull tattoo represents change, which makes sense as death is the greatest change man can experience.
 See more skull tattoo styles.